isomerpages/isomerpages-govtech/media/technews/_posts/2016-03-04-tech-blooms-in-parks.md

 “We hope to bring about paradigm shifts in these processes so as to achieve better outcomes to realise our vision of making Singapore a City in a Garden,” said Mr Lim.

----

-Main image of Bukit Batok Park from the Public Domain.